ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 There are some very interesting key takeaways from comparing these two diagrams:

 * More than 3 out of every 4 dating couples are the same **race** and that proportion jumps by over 10% when we look at married couples.
-It seems, from these figures, that same-race couples tend to stay together and get married at a higher rate than do different-race couples.
+It seems, from these figures, that **same-race couples tend to stay together and get married at a higher rate than do different-race couples**.

 * The story with **religion** is similar in terms of proportion increase from dating to married couples but varies in one important way.
-Namely, whereas most couples were same race, most couples are actually different in terms of their religious beliefs.
+Namely, whereas most couples were same race, **most couples are actually different in terms of their religious beliefs**.

 * Looking at **political party**, we see that about half of all dating couples share a political party and interestingly, this number does not go up by much when we look at married couples.
-It seems, thus, that we have some shreds of evidence supporting that political party is not a major factor in couple dissolution.
+It seems, thus, that we have some shreds of **evidence supporting that political party is not a major factor in couple dissolution**.
 We will come back to that point during the back half of this post.

 * Lastly, we see that for dating couples, the proportion who attended the same **university** is quite low at just around 15% but when we look at dating couples, this number more than doubles.
-This is an indication that couples who did not attend the same college or university tend to break up at a higher rate than those who did.
+This is an indication that **couples who did not attend the same college or university tend to break up at a higher rate than those who did**.
 This perhaps makes sense due to shared experiences, geographic proximity, etc.

 ---
 <a name="age"></a>